-The SWTT Partnership involves 20 successful secondary schools based in the South West across four counties.
-The lead school is West Exe Technology College in Exeter, where much of the central training is based.
+The SWTT Partnership involves 20 successful secondary schools based in Devon.
+The lead school is West Exe School in Exeter, where much of the central training is based.
 The scheme is managed by a group of governors and headteachers that make up the Consortium Management Board.
-The consortium has been successfully operating School Centred Initial Teacher Training (SCITT) Courses since 1993 and has subject routes in Design & Technology, Modern Foreign Languages and Science.
-For 2014 - 2015 Maths and English will be added to the subjects offered via School Direct places with West Exe Technology College.
+The consortium has been successfully operating School Centred Initial Teacher Training (SCITT) Courses since 1993 and has subject routes in Computer Science, Design & Technology, English,Maths, Modern Foreign Languages, Computer Science and Science..
+Geography is available as a School Direct placement.

-The SWTT Consortium's PGCE programme with Qualified Teacher Status (QTS) is currently validated by Roehampton University ( Surrey ) and designed for teaching the secondary age range (11-16 years), with 16+ enhancement.
+The SWTT Consortium's PGCE programme with Qualified Teacher Status (QTS) is validated by Bath Spa University and is designed for teaching the secondary age range (11-16 years), with 16+ enhancement.

-West Exe Technology College is the Lead School and training base.
-It has brand new training and teaching facilities where trainees will have access to 'state-of-the-art' equipment to ensure maximum opportunities to develop their subject skills.
-(Visit the college website on www.westexetc.devon.sch.uk)
+West Exe School is the Lead School and training base.
+It has modern training and teaching facilities where trainees will have access to 'state-of-the-art' equipment to ensure maximum opportunities to develop their subject skills.
+(Visit the college website on www.westexe.devon.sch.uk)

 The SWTT Consortium is linked to a further fifteen excellent South West schools who are all committed to developing high quality teachers.